code-423n4/2023-08-chainlink/docs/src/src/rewards/RewardVault.sol/contract.RewardVault.md

 ### _getUnvestedRewards

-Calculates the amount of unvested rewards in a reward bucket
+Calculates the amount of unavailable rewards in a reward bucket

 ```solidity